 3. Divorce mediation requires both you and yours spouse to be willing participants.
 No matter how much you may want a settlement, if your spouse does not want to participate and is not willing to put in the time, it will not work.

-If you and your spouse believe that the divorce mediation process is right for you and both of you call follow the three golden rules, then you owe it to yourself to contact our experienced attorneys for a free consultation.
+If you and your spouse believe that the divorce mediation process is right for you and both of you call follow the three golden rules, then you owe it to yourself to contact our experienced attorneys for an initial consultation.
 Our mediators can help you save time, stress and a lot of money through the mediation process.

 Ready to learn about the three step process?
 You may be surprised how simple it is and how much our mediation process will instinctively make sense to you.

 Orientation – Step One of the Orange County Divorce Mediation Process

 - The duration of your marriage and the marital lifestyle you and your spouse had.

 - The details of both your role and that of your spouse in the care and day to day routines of your children.